LFI (Local File Inclusion)

 service=mysql

-• response: Stores the output of /usr/bin/systemctl is-active mysql, which checks if the MySQL service is running.
-The possible values can be active, inactive, etc.
+response=$(/usr/bin/systemctl is-active mysql)timestamp: Stores the current date and time using the/usr/bin/datecommand.service: Stores the name of the service being monitored (mysql).response: Stores the output of/usr/bin/systemctl is-active mysql, which checks if the MySQL service is running.
+The possible values can beactive,inactive, etc.

 /usr/bin/echo "{\"status\": \"The database is down\", \"time\": \"$timestamp\"}" > /data/scripts/dbstatus.json